Madagascar in a few words

 Museum

-Created in 2013, the Museum of Photography of Madagascar is a true witness of the past, with the aim of digitising the photographs taken on the island between 1860 and 1960, thus enhancing the Malagasy photographic heritage and promoting the Malagasy people's appropriation of their history.
+Established in 2013, the Madagascar Photography Museum is a true window into the past.
+Featuring digitized photographs taken on the island between 1860 and 1960, the museum showcases Madagascar’s photographic heritage and encourages the Malagasy people to reconnect with their history.

 Blue Penny Museum et autres vues de l Ile Maurice